Ouyang-Dong/MOGLAM/index.md

 Tutorial
 ==================

-In this tutorial, we show how to apply MOGLAM to disease classification and the identification of important biomarkers by integrating multi-omics data.
+In this tutorial, we show how to apply MOGLAM to classify diseases and identify important biomarkers by integrating multi-omics data.
 The MOGLAM folder mainly contains *main_MOGLAM.py*, *train_test.py*, *models.py*, *layers.py*, *utils.py* and *param.py*, where *main_MOGLAM.py* is the main function that only needs to be run.

 Before running the MOGLAM method, please download the input data via <https://github.com/Ouyang-Dong/MOGLAM/tree/master/BRCA_split>